Saturday, 4 December 2010

 Climb Up Higher

 At this spot at the foot of Mount Sinai, Moses encountered God in the burning bush, where he received the commission to lead the Israelites out of Egypt.
 On a second occasion, at the top of the mountain, Moses received the Ten Commandments.
+We all felt that we were on Holy Ground

 A much smaller group, 5 out of 37 of us, decided to brave the biting cold and make the 3 hours climb up to the summit, 2285 metres high.
 They wished to see the sunrise at the mountain peak.
 More importantly, in making the climb they hope in the stillness of the dawn to very personally find God at a most sacred place.
 The rest of us lesser mortals settled in our beds to rise up early to worship at the foot of the mountain.

 The Bible passage in Exodus 24 describes a similar group of pilgrims; the Israelites arriving at this same location after several days of walking through the Sinai desert.
 Here, the Lord God called Moses and the Israelites into a covenantal relationship with Him.
-Just like us, at the invitation to climb higher up the Sinai, the congregation separated out; this time into 3 groups.
+Just like us, at the invitation to climb higher up the Sinai, the congregation separated; this time into 3 groups.
 Bishop Robert Solomon expounding from the passage described this as 3 levels of intimacy, the general congregation at the foot of the mountain, the seventy elders at mid-level and Moses alone at the mountain top.

 At the foot of Sinai, the general congregation experienced their first introduction into a relationship with God :

-Exodus 24:4 'Moses then wrote down everything the Lord had said.
-He got up early the next morning and built an altar at the foot of the mountain and set up twelve stone pillars representing the twelve tribes of Israel'
+'Moses then wrote down everything the Lord had said.
+He got up early the next morning and built an altar at the foot of the mountain and set up twelve stone pillars representing the twelve tribes of Israel' Exodus 24:4

 Sacrifices were made and blood was shed.
 This reminds us of baptism, which hinges on the sacrifice of Jesus Christ on the cross and His blood shed as atonement for our sins.